Voyent/console/README.md

 # console
-An administration console for BridgeIt Services
+An administration console for Voyent Services